-The assessor enters the number and type of lamps in the dwelling, including rated power (W) and luminous efficacy (lm/W) (if available) for each.
-This data is available from the EU energy rating certificate for light bulbs.
+Where the lighting design is known, assessors can use the information detailed in the EPREL database, or certified data, to calculate a non-default value for entry in DEAP.
+The assessor enters the number and type of lamps in the dwelling, including rated power (W) and luminous efficacy (lm/W) for each.
 Efficacy may be inferred based on lamp type if unavailable.